chemica/flirt/README.md

 Flirt defaults to using strong references to ensure consistent behaviour.

 ## Set-up

-While no set-up is required for Flirt use, there is a quirk of Rails autoloading that could cause issues.
+While no set-up is required for basic Flirt use, there is a quirk of Rails autoloading that could cause issues.

 If you wish to use listeners on a class level, you must make sure the class is loaded.
 If the class definition has not been required, the listener will not be registered.